MBL-Group/Ro-Injection/README.md

 2. Launch the application from Visual Studio or by running the executable.
 3. Follow the on-screen instructions to operate the system.

-## Usage
-Detailed instructions for using the application will be provided here.
-This may include steps for calibrating the hardware, capturing images, and controlling the motion controllers.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.